New Zealand DA class locomotive: In service

 The class hauled all manner of freight and passenger services, including the Scenic Daylight service on the NIMT.
 The prestigious Silver Star overnight sleeper train was initially hauled by a pair of D^{A} class locomotives when it was introduced in 1971.
 A dedicated pool of locomotives - D^{A}s 1520-1527 and later joined by 1528 - were used for this service.

 The need for a more powerful locomotive that could haul longer and heavier trains on the NIMT had been identified, and in 1972 the first 15 D^{X} class locomotives were introduced.
 While a single D^{X} produced 70 kW less than a pair of D^{A} class locomotives, it weighed 97.5 tonnes compared to the combined weight of two D^{A} class at 162 tonnes, which combined with more powered axles gave better traction and higher power to weight ratio.

 The Silver Star service was later transferred to the D^{X} class, while the Scenic Daylight service had earlier been replaced by the Blue Streak railcars.
 The introduction of further D^{X} class locomotives in 1975-76 ended the dominance of the D^{A} class on the NIMT.
-Units were also employed on the Auckland suburban network, hauling 56-foot carriages.
+Locomotives were also employed on the Auckland suburban network, hauling 56-foot carriages.

 The 40 locomotives that were not converted to the DC class continued in service throughout most of the 1980s.
 The combination of the deregulation of land transport and the decline in rail freight volumes, reduced inter-regional passenger numbers, and the electrification of the NIMT saw them become surplus to requirements.
 Due to tunnel clearance problems on North Auckland Line through the Makarau Tunnel which prevented DC locomotives working in Northland, twelve DA class locomotives were given an "A grade" overhaul in 1980 with some modifications to improve crew comfort.
 They were painted in International Orange colours at the same time.

 Numbering

-The D^{A} class established the initial numbering practice for NZR diesel locomotives, numbering the units sequentially with the class leader numbered in reference to the locomotives horsepower.
+The D^{A} class established the initial numbering practice for NZR diesel locomotives, numbering the locomotives sequentially with the class leader numbered in reference to the locomotives horsepower.
 While the locomotives were actually rated at 1425 hp, numbering started at 1400 and continued up to 1545.

 In 1979 the computerised Traffic Monitoring System (TMS) was introduced, with the remaining members of the class renumbered in sequence and the classification capitalised.
-Because this took place during the DC rebuild programme some units received a new DA series number before being withdrawn for conversion, upon which they received a new DC class number.
+Because this took place during the DC rebuild programme some locomotives received a new DA series number before being withdrawn for conversion, upon which they received a new DC class number.
 Under the numbering D^{A} 1400 became DA11 and D^{A} 1516 became DA996, prior to it being rebuilt into DC4830.